Rothaarsteig from Vormwald to Lützel

 First aid kit

 To make sure you can enjoy your hiking tour on the Rothaarsteig to the full, a first aid kit should be in your rucksack.
 After all, nothing is more annoying than not being able to immediately treat a blister on your foot or minor injuries.
-The first aid kits from Tatonka are filled with all the important materials for first aid treatment of injuries and also contain an "outdoor cheat sheet" with a concise and clear guide to the correct behavior in case of emergencies in the great outdoors.
+The first aid kits from Tatonka are filled with all the important materials for the initial treatment of injuries and also contain an "outdoor cheat sheet" with a concise and clear guide to the correct behavior in the event of an emergency in the great outdoors.
 You can find Tatonka first aid kits here!

 Food and drinks

 On some stages, especially between Lahnhof and Dillenburg, there are unfortunately no refreshment stops along the way.
 Remember to pack food and drink, especially here.
-Especially in summer, it is important to drink plenty of fluids.
+Especially in summer, it is important to stay hydrated.

 The stainless steel bottles, stainless steel insulated jugs and stainless steel lunch boxes from Tatonka are not only practical, but also unbreakable and durable.